 Mr Ho Lon Gee is an Independent Director of the SMG's Board and the Chairman of the Audit Committee since June 2009.
-Mr Ho is currently the Chief Executive Officer of Tricor Singapore Pte Ltd, where he oversees the management of Tricor Group of companies in Singapore.
-From 1982 to 2004, he was an Auditor and Partner at PricewaterhouseCoopers Singapore where he headed the SME Enterprise Audit Group and the Corporate Services Practice.
-Mr Ho is a Chartered Accountant and a member of the Institute of Singapore Chartered Accountants.
+Mr Ho was the Chief Executive Officer (CEO) of Tricor Singapore Pte Ltd until his retirement on 31 December 2021 where as CEO, he was responsible for the management of Tricor Group of companies in Singapore from 2004 to 2021.
+From 1982 to 2004, he was an Auditor and Partner at PricewaterhouseCoopers Singapore where he headed the SME Enterprise Audit Group and the Corporate Services Practice, Mr Ho is a Chartered Accountant and a member of the Institute of Singapore Chartered Accountants.
 He is also a member of the Singapore Institute of Directors.